ramya-ramamur/Pyber_Analysis/README.md

 # Pyber Analysis

 # Overview
-An analysis of the ride-sharing data and total weekly fares for Pyber, a ride sharing comapny to summarize results on how data differs for Urban, Suburban and Rural city types.
+An analysis of the ride-sharing data and total weekly fares for Pyber, a ride sharing company to summarize results on how data differs for Urban, Suburban and Rural city types.
 Our analysis will show the following:

   1. A ride-sharing summary by city type that will contain the following per city type : Urban, Suburban and Rural
   * Total Number of Rides